-Topping the group would make life a lot easier in the last-16 draw as it vastly increases the chances of drawing beatable opponents as and when all logic – something, admittedly, they defied last season – suggests they would struggle against Europe’s elite.
+Topping the group would make life a lot easier in the last-16 draw as it vastly increases the chances of drawing beatable opponents when all logic – something, admittedly, they defied last season – suggests they would struggle against Europe’s elite.

 The King Power Stadium is a compact and atmospheric arena, swirling with noise, that is perfectly designed for European nights and making even the most illustrious sides uncomfortable.